Core FTP Server for Windows - Quick Setup tutorial.

 1: Enter your domain name, this can be anything.

-3: If you do not wish to add SSL/TLS support, skip to step #4.
+3: If you do not wish to include SSL/TLS or HTTPS support, check the "Disable FTP" option and skip to step #4.

 5: Chose a base directory where all directories and user directories will exist.